rubymonsters/testing-for-beginners/source/05-rspec/05-custom_matchers.md

 If we were to execute this, RSpec would try to call the method `named?` on our `User` instance (just like `be_born_in_leap_year` calls `born_in_leap_year?` on the user), and that method does not exist.
-Obviously we don't want to add any such methods to our application code, just so we can make the tests more pretty.
+We could add that method `named?` to our `User` class, but we don't really want to add any such methods to our real code, just so we can make the tests more pretty.

-Instead, we can define a custom matcher `be_named` that inspects the user's `name`:
+Instead, we can define a [custom matcher](https://www.relishapp.com/rspec/rspec-expectations/v/2-4/docs/custom-matchers/define-matcher)
+`be_named` that inspects the user's `name`:

 ```ruby
 RSpec::Matchers.define(:be_named) do |expected|